Tower: Data Structures in Quantum Superposition: : History-Independent Quantum Memory Allocation

+In~\Cref{fig:alloc-1}, we depict the program state after executing line~\ref{lst:alloc-nums-3}.
+The allocation register now points to the new head of the free list, and \lstinline{p1} points to the newly allocated, zero-initialized word.

+On lines~\ref{lst:alloc-nums-6} to~\ref{lst:alloc-nums-8}, the program invokes the allocator again to obtain space to store the second value.
+In~\Cref{fig:alloc-2}, we depict the state after executing line~\ref{lst:alloc-nums-8}, in which the block to which \lstinline{p1} points has been updated to store 1, and \lstinline{p2} points to another newly allocated and zero-initialized word.
+Finally, in~\Cref{fig:alloc-3}, we depict the state after line~\ref{lst:alloc-nums-10}, in which \lstinline{p2} now points to the value 2.

-This allocator is reversible and performs memory allocation in constant time.
-The reversal of the allocator deallocates memory by putting the block at the head of the free list.
-To support variable-sized allocation, it partitions the heap into sections of blocks whose sizes are different powers of two, and allocates from the appropriate free list.
+By virtue of using the free list, allocation takes constant time. \AllocatorName{} deallocates memory by reversing the allocation operation, which has the effect of putting the newly freed block at the head of the free list.
+To support variable-sized allocation, \AllocatorName{} partitions the heap into sections of blocks whose sizes are different powers of two, and allocates from the appropriate free list.